mat100/Node-RED-Machine-Vision/DEVELOPMENT.md

 ### Setup Commands

 #### `make install`
-Creates a virtual environment at `python-backend/.venv` and installs all dependencies.
+Creates a virtual environment at `.venv` and installs all dependencies.

 ```bash
 make install